Find Affordable College Courses

 $18,696 Average Tuition & Fees

-SUNY Oneonta did quite well in this year’s ranking of the best value schools for business/managerial economics students.
-It came in at #16 on the list.
-Located in the town of Oneonta, SUNY Oneonta is a public school with a moderately-sized student population.
+SUNY Oneonta came in at #16 in this year’s edition of the Best Value Managerial Economics Schools ranking.
+Located in the remote town of Oneonta, SUNY Oneonta is a public school with a moderately-sized student population.

 Out-of-state tuition fees for undergraduate students at SUNY Oneonta are $18,696 per year.
 On average, managerial economics graduates from SUNY Oneonta take out $20,500 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $347.